shaiyuva/Codemonk-Assignment-2/README.md

-# Codemonk-Assignment-2
+# fashion-recommender-system
-Deep learning fashion product prediction and classification Model
+A Deep Learning based Fashion Recommender System using the ResNET50